stolostron/acm-ansible-collection-demo/README.md

 ansible-playbook playbooks/demo-setup.yml
 ```
 The demo setup playbook will:
-- Enable "ClusterProxy" and "Managed ServiceAccount" feature on ACM
+- Enable "ClusterProxy" and "Managed ServiceAccount" features on ACM
 - Create the nessary credential for connection to ACM in Ansible Automation Controller
 - Add this repository as a Project in Ansible Automation Controller
 - Create cluster inventory with ACM dynamic inventory plugin in Ansible Automation Controller